-There will be some cases where it is not appropriate for you to raise concerns with your Headteacher/Principal, for example where you suspect your Headteacher/ Principal already knows about the malpractice or where you suspect your Headteacher/ Principal may be involved.
-In those cases, you should report your concerns to the Regional Managing Director at ISP, Philippe Grosskost (pgrosskost@ispschools.com)
+There will be some cases where it is not appropriate for you to raise concerns with your Principal, for example where you suspect your Principal already knows about the malpractice or where you suspect your Principal may be involved.
+In those cases, you should report your concerns to the Regional Managing Director, Monique Louis mlouis@ispschools.com

-Responding to a concern
+5. Responding to a concern

-When a concern is received by the Head teacher/Principal, or Regional Managing Director- referred to from here as the 'recipient' - they will:
+When a concern is received by the Principal, or CEO- referred to from here as the 'recipient' - they will.